cairo-lab/pyOAI/README.md

 `Parsing VG_Forms PDF for variable sources and categories.ipynb` parses out this data and saves it in a pandas frame for quick consumption by other notebooks.
 It creates:
-* `oai_vars_labels_sources.pkl` - A dataframe of all variables and their descriptions labels as well as their source files.
+* `oai_vars_labels_sources.pkl` - A dataframe of all variable names and their descriptions labels as well as their source files.
-* `oai_vars_categories_subcategories.pkl` - A dataframe of all variables and the categories and sub-categories they are tagged with
+* `oai_vars_categories_subcategories.pkl` - A dataframe of all variable names and the categories and sub-categories they are tagged with.

 #### Create summary tables